-If using a Smartroll, select the low-flow template for the monitoring well you are about to sample and record the initial depth-to-water.
+If using an In-Situ multiparameter meter, select the low-flow template for the monitoring well you are about to sample and record the initial depth-to-water.
 Enter any additional preliminary information not previously entered.
 If using the YSI, then record the measurement on the paper worksheet.

-- 2. If the well is under artesian conditions or the water level is within the screen, refer to the "Modified Sampling Procedure" section for instruction on sampling the well.
+- 2. If the well is under artesian conditions, the water level is within the screen, or the well is flagged on Table 2 as having insufficient recharge for two consecutive rounds, refer to the "Modified Sampling Procedure" section for instruction on sampling the well.
 If the well is not under either of these conditions, then proceed to the next step. - 3.
 Activate the gas source, which activates the pneumatic controller (MP-10). - 4.
 Start the pump and allow the flow-through cell to fill.

 If using the YSI, note purge start time on the worksheet.
-If using the Smartroll, add the purge start time to your field notes right away so that it can later be added to the test notes.
+If using an In-Situ multiparameter meter, add the purge start time to your field notes right away so that it can later be added to the test notes.

-If using the Smartroll, click "start test" once your flow-through cell is completely full and water is discharging from the outlet.
+If using an In-Situ multiparameter meter, click "start test" once your flow-through cell is completely full and water is discharging from the outlet.
 Well details may be edited during the test by selecting "Edit Properties".
 Note: If using an Android, editing properties or otherwise navigating away from the test screen after a test has been started will restart the sample interval timer and the series of readings.

 - a.
 From the time the pump starts purging and until the time the samples are collected, the purged water is discharged into a graduated bucket to determine the total volume of groundwater purged. - b.
 Select the appropriate pressure setting for the MP-10 controller.
 It should be based on previous information available.
 Otherwise, the pressure (measured in pounds per square inch, or psi) setting should be close to the pressure needed to lift water the depth of the pump intake, plus 10-20 feet, to maximize the discharge volume from the bladder.
 However, be careful not to set the pressure too high; this may result in a high-velocity sample stream discharging from the tubing during sampling and/or damage to the bladder.
 Once the final pressure selection is made, lock the flow throttle in place.
-Record the pressure on the attached worksheet.
+Record the pressure on the attached worksheet. - c.

-- c.
 Use a cycle setting of one cycle per minute.
 Do not change this setting. - d.
 Start with a discharge setting of 20 seconds and a refill setting of 40 seconds unless otherwise indicated on the historical flow sheets.
 Check water level.
 The purge rate should be close to the well recharge rate so that the water level in the well doesn't decrease during purging.
 Purging rates shall not be below 50 milliliters per minute.
 Record the settings and adjustments. - e.
 On the next cycle use the "pause-hold-sample" function of the QED MP-10 controller to flush out any stagnant water and completely evacuate the bladder, then return the pump to normal function. - f.
 The water flow out of the bladder pump during sampling must be a laminar flow without air bubbles.
 If air bubbles are observed, they can usually be removed by elevating the discharge tube to allow the air to continue rising until discharged with the water.
 In the event that it is difficult to remove the captured air bubbles in the sample tubing, use the "pause-hold-sample" mode to flush the air bubbles out of the sample tubing.